 “I suck at art.
-I am not artistic.
+I'm just not artistic.
 Art isn’t my thing”

 We all start off in this world thinking we can do anything, especially when it comes to making art.
 As children we never met a pack of crayons we didn’t like, or a pot of paints we didn’t want to slap all over everything.

 Somewhere along the way though, we start to stop ourselves.

 We start making rules about what we can or can’t do.
 Often we hand over the art making to that one kid in class who is really good at drawing, and start saying things like “I can’t draw”.

 This often happens around the age of 12.
 Before this, we feel like art is ours and that it is something anybody can do.
 But then we start to compare ourselves to others, or maybe we had a teacher who made us feel like our creations weren’t good enough, or as good as the person next to us, and we just… stop.

 Humans have always had a need to express ourselves – that’s why we made our mark by painting in caves and carving bones and rocks over 36,000 years ago.